Contact BC Corrections

 Staff can pass a message to an individual if they are in custody.

-Due to privacy laws, BC Corrections can't (does not have the authority to):
+Due to privacy laws, BC Corrections is unable to:

 Book a visit